hiulian69/Bank_Churn_Prediction/README.md

 * Classical Mashine Learning algorithms

 Different types of models have been created.
-For non treebased models  one hot encoding and scaling is necessary where as for treebased models label encoding and no scaling is necessary.
+For non-tree-based models,  one-hot encoding and scaling is necessary,  where as for treebased models label encoding and no scaling has been applied.

 * Random Forrest classifier
 * Logistic Regression Classifier